- Samantha O'Riordan

 Day 1: Tuesday, 30 September 2025

-Session 1: Introduction to digital regulation and ITU’s regulatory tools and frameworks
+10:00 – 11:00 – Session 1: Introduction to Digital Regulation and ITU’s Regulatory Tools and Frameworks

-This introductory session will provide an overview of digital regulation, collaborative governance and regulatory tools developed by ITU to assist policy makers and regulators in making informed and evidence-based decisions.
+Overview of digital regulation, collaborative governance, and ITU-developed regulatory tools to support policymakers and regulators in making informed, evidence-based decisions.

-This session examines how the roles of ICT regulatory authorities are shifting in the digital regulatory environment, the importance of objective, transparent, agile and evidence-based decision-making processes, and the importance of data collection and analysis.
-It will examine mechanisms for intergovernmental collaboration, cross-border collaboration, collaboration in the framework of regional and international organizations and stakeholder engagement to create an enabling digital environment for sustainable development.
+Examines the evolving roles of ICT regulatory authorities in the digital environment, the value of transparent, agile, evidence-based decision-making, and the importance of data collection and analysis.
+The session covers mechanisms for intergovernmental and cross-border collaboration, cooperation within regional and international organizations, and stakeholder engagement to foster an enabling digital environment for sustainable development.

 Day 2: Wednesday, 1 October 2025

-This session will examine practical cases of emerging solutions and approaches to sustainable connectivity and adoption programmes, including the use of village funds in Indonesia.
+Presents practical examples of emerging solutions and approaches to sustainable connectivity and adoption, including the use of village funds in Indonesia.

 Day 3: Thursday, 2 October 2025